 I still have a strong interest in writing and have started on the path of making my own films.
 My first as director, Waterloo Sunset, was filmed in July 2017 over one evening on the South Bank and can be watched on the portfolio page.
 My second, Time's Up, was shot in April 2018.

 My third film, The Bathroom, a short horror was filmed in November 2018 and is currently being sent to festivals.

 My fourth film as director, Robin of Oakwood was shot in May and June 2019.
 It was my first film with co-producer Andrew Polyviou and I think we have formed a great team.
-It is currently in post-production, see the blog.
+It is currently in post-production.

 My aim going forward is to make a couple of short films a year while working professionally as a production sound recordist, my income enabling me to make more ambitious films.

 I am very much looking forward to working on a documentary in Bristol in the first week of May.
 The subject is the adoption of street dogs from abroad.
 It will be a novelty spending time outside of London, it's been a while!